-The answer to this question might be more complicated than you think -- maybe even more complicated than the characters themselves!
-In this article, you will learn what makes the Chinese writing system so special, and the reasons why sometimes the number of characters varies from case to case.
+Read on to learn what makes the Chinese writing system so special, and find the reasons why sometimes the number of characters varies from case to case.

 China has always been “larger than life” when it comes to numbers and quantities.
 After all, it has the largest population out of any other country.
 It is no wonder then, that its language has become just as extensive!
 But exactly how big is it?

 The Chart of Generally Utilized Characters of Modern Chinese defines the existence of 7000 characters!
 If you think this number is high, you'll be shocked to hear that according to the Great Compendium of Chinese Characters or “Hanyu Da Zidian” (汉语大字典; Hànyǔ dà zìdiǎn), the number of existing characters is actually 54,678!
 But if you’re the kind of person that loves a challenge then there's the Dictionary of Chinese Variant Form (中华字海; Zhōnghuá zì hǎi).
 This work, also called the “Yìtǐzì zìdiǎn” (异体字字典), contains definitions for 106,230 Chinese characters!

 But luckily, there’s no need to be scared.
 Another document called the Chart of Common Characters of Modern Chinese only includes 3500 characters -- that's half the amount included in the first chart.
 To make things easier, you probably won’t even need 1,000 of them, since they are considered less commonly used characters.

 If you learn Chinese and take the official Chinese language test called the Hànyǔ Shuǐpíng Kǎoshì 汉语水平考试 (also known as the HSK), you will only need to show knowledge of 2,600 characters to pass the exam at the highest level.